Frequently Asked Advising Questions

 What’s the language requirement for my major?

-All students within the College of Arts and Science are required to complete through 4th semester of a foreign language.
+All students within the College of Arts and Science are required to complete through 4th semester (212-level) of a foreign language.
 Certain regional studies majors have additional language requirements:

 - Asian Studies requires study of one language (Chinese, Hindi, Japanese, Korean, Urdu, or, where appropriate, another Asian language) through at least the fifth-semester level.